-Instead of pointing users to torrents, like Popcorn Time used to, Terrarium TV “scrapes” links to videos from around the internet, including those hosted on legitimate video services.
-When you choose what to watch, the app gathers links and uses these to start streaming.
+Instead of pointing users to torrents, like Popcorn Time used to, Terrarium TV would “scrape” links to videos from around the internet, including those hosted on legitimate video services.
+When you chose what to watch, the app gathered links and used these to start streaming.

 Alternatives to Terrarium TV

-Pluto isn’t your only option either.
-Kodi (formerly XBMC) can offer many of the same features as Terrarium TV when using the right plugins, and while it may occupy the same legal gray area, at least there is an official website so you can be sure you’re downloading the proper app.
+These aren’t your only options either.
+Kodi (formerly XBMC) can offer many of the same features as Terrarium TV when using the right plugins, and while it may occupy the same legal gray area — depending on how you use it — at least there is an official website so you can be sure you’re downloading the proper app.